 Many cruise lines hire transient and seasonal employees at low wages.
 Because of this, turnover is high and cruise lines struggle to keep a ship fully staffed.
-While most crew members are hardworking and honest people, you cannot assume that the ship has properly screened that nice cabin attendant, waiter or below deck crew.
+While most crew members are hardworking and honest people, you cannot assume that the ship has properly screened that nice cabin attendant, waiter, or below-deck crew.

-A rule of thumb is to stay only in the public areas.
+A rule of thumb is to stay only in public areas.
 On large cruise ships, security personnel are on board and will patrol in plain clothes.
 Occasionally, someone will monitor video cameras in key public areas.
 Unlike land-based resorts, the ratio of passengers and crew to security staff is often inadequate.

 Cruise Ship Security: Family Security Plan

 If you bring your children aboard, be sure to establish family rules in advance.
 Set curfews and restrictions…just like at home.
 Teenagers especially should be told never to accompany crewmembers into non-public areas nor should crew members be allowed inside your cabin.